DaveGut/HubitatActive/KasaDevices/README.md

 # Hubitat Kasa Device Integration
 Combined LAN and Cloud Integration with user choice of cloud usage at the application level and the individual device level.
 Accounts for on-going TP-Link firmware updates that cause the LAN integration to fail.

-## This integration does not currently support Kasa Matter Devices nor any TAPO Device
+## This integration noe support Kasa Matter Devices and the Kasa HUB.
-Matter support is being investigated.
-Tapo integration is available via the Tapo Integration App (same author)

 ## Instructions:
 Installation Instructions:  https://github.com/DaveGut/HubitatActive/blob/master/KasaDevices/Docs/Install.pdf